Not all debt should be avoided.

 We’re constantly reminded that being in debt is bad, and getting out of debt as fast as possible should be a top priority.
+There is certainly a difference between good debt vs bad debt.
 There’s a good reason not many people enjoy being in debt, and some types of debt certainly should make us nervous.
 However, there are a number of good arguments for taking on certain kinds of debt.

 Most people know that some forms of debt are almost universally bad ideas.
 Borrowing via payday loans, buy-here-pay-here car lot financing, high-interest personal loans and credit cards that aren’t paid off every month are great examples of debt you should be reluctant to assume.
 Debt like that often traps people in a spiral of increasing interest payments from which it can be difficult, if not impossible, to recover.

 A simple way to explain good debt vs bad debt is Robert Kiyosaki’s quote, “Bad debt takes money out of your pocket.
 Good debt puts money in your pocket.”

 However, some debt actually helps your financial situation!
 Taking on manageable debt, such as credit cards that get paid off on time, every time helps credit bureaus see you as a good risk.
 Establishing a track record of regular, timely payments on debt builds your credit history, which increases your ability to borrow money when you need to.